 - 1. Federal Spending: This figure includes a wide array of programs: - Social Services Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI), and Social Services Block Grant (SSBG). - Child Care and Education Only programs that help children meet their basic needs or that are necessary to enable their parents to work are included.
 They are Head Start, Neglected and Delinquent Children and Youth Education, Rural and Low-Income Schools Program, and Homeless Children and Youth Education.
-Though post-secondary education is vital to future economic success, it is not a component of the basic Household Survival Budget, so programs such as Pell grants are not included. - Food Supplemental Nutrition Assistance Program (SNAP), School Lunch Program, School Breakfast Program, Child and Adult Care Food Program (CACFP), and Special Supplemental Nutrition Program for Women, Infants, and Children (WIC). - Housing Section 8 Housing Choice Vouchers (including Fair Share Vouchers and Welfare-to-Work Vouchers, the Section 8 Rental Voucher program (14.855), or the former Section 8 Certificate program (14.857)), Low-Income Home Energy Assistance Program (LIHEAP), and Community Development Block Grants (CDBG). - EITC Earned Income Tax Credit - 2.
+Though post-secondary education is vital to future economic success, it is not a component of the basic Household Survival Budget, so programs such as Pell grants are not included. - Food Supplemental Nutrition Assistance Program (SNAP), School Lunch Program, School Breakfast Program, Child and Adult Care Food Program (CACFP), and Special Supplemental Nutrition Program for Women, Infants, and Children (WIC). - Housing Section 8 Housing Choice Vouchers (including Fair Share Vouchers and Welfare-to-Work Vouchers, the Section 8 Rental Voucher program (14.855), or the former Section 8 Certificate program (14.857)), Low-Income Home Energy Assistance Program (LIHEAP), and Community Development Block Grants (CDBG). - FITC Farned Income Tax Credit - 2.
 Health Care: This figure includes: - Medicaid Provides money to states, which they must match, to offer health insurance for lowincome residents.
 Also known as the Medical Assistance Program. - Children's Health Insurance Program (CHIP) Provides funds to states to enable them to maintain and expand child health assistance to uninsured, low-income children and, at a state's discretion, to low-income pregnant women and legal immigrants. - Community Health Benefits Spending by hospitals on low-income patients that includes charity care and means-tested expenses, including Unreimbursed Medicaid minus direct offsetting revenue as reported on Form 990 by a 501(c)(3) organization.

 - 3. State and Local Government Spending: This figure includes funds from state and local government, not pass-throughs from the federal government, in the areas of health, social services, transportation, and workforce development.
-Spending on ALICE was estimated from the National Association of State Budget Officers (NASBO), "State Expenditure Report: Examining Fiscal 2012-2014 State Spending," 2014. - 4.
+Spending on ALICE was estimated from the National Association of State Budget Officers, "State Expenditure Report: Examining Fiscal 2016-2018 State Spending." - 4.
 Nonprofit Assistance: This figure includes spending by nonprofit organizations identified as Human Services organizations.
 Human Services nonprofit programs are those under section 501(c)(3) reported on Form 990EZ and 990 minus program service revenue, dues, and government grants as reported to the Internal Revenue Service.

-Community Health Benefits - NCCS Data Web Report Builder, 501(c)(3) Statistics of Income 990 Report for 2012.
-Urban Institute.
+Community Health Benefits - NCCS Data Web Report Builder, 501(c)(3) Statistics of Income 990 Report for 2012, Urban Institute and The Nonprofit Sector in Brief 2018: https://nccs.urban.org/publication/nonprofit-sector-brief-2018#finances